 Last year I hosted two guest-post series on France: A Passion for Paris and Beyond Paris.
 The intent was to have other bloggers living in Paris and around France share their stories about this city and country I love.

 This year I am pleased to bring the series back with the participation of some fabulous bloggers.
 By the way, if I missed contacting you and you are interested in writing for either series, please email me, I'd love to have you!

-I could not think of a more perfect person to inaugurate this year’s A Passion for Paris than Amy Thomas.
+I could not think of a more perfect person to inaugurate this year's A Passion for Paris than Amy Thomas.
 You see, I think our soul was separated at birth!
 She writes as if she is in a torrid love with Paris, exactly like I do.
-As Paris is not a mistress that is likely to monogamous, I am willing to share!
+As Paris is not a mistress that is likely to be monogamous, I am willing to share!